Table of Contents

 While we’re not saying faster is always better, but technical traders just don’t have to worry about things other than the prices flashing across their screens.

-This article is not meant to tell you that price indicators are better or worse than other indicators.
+This article is not meant to tell you that the price action “indicator” is better or worse than other indicators.
 It’s merely to point out that it remains a favorite tool for many technical traders.
-What you decide to use as your go to indicator will always come down to what you’re most comfortable with and what works best for your unique trading personality.
+What you decide to use as your go-to indicator will always come down to what you’re most comfortable with and what works best for your unique trading personality.